About Classes

 Leaps & Turns

-Focus on using the proper technique and allowing your muscle to produce your leaps and turns.
-Most of the class work is done through progressions down the floor that include turns, jumps, leaps kicks, etc.
+Focusing on proper technique and muscle strengthening for leaps and turns.
+Class consistes of a dynamic warm-up, progressions across the floor that include turns, jumps, leaps and kicks.

 Ballet

-Using French/English method, students learn this classical dance form characterized by grace and precision of movement.
-Class begins with barre, working to perfect balance and placement, which leads into progressively more intricate center exercises.
-Students are given classical ballet combinations.
-Ballet provides a strong, solid technical base for all other dance forms.
+Using French/English method, students learn classical dance form characterized precision of movement.
+Class begins with barre exercises, working to perfect balance and placement, then leads to intricate floor exercises.
+Ballet classes provide a strong technical base for all other dance forms.

 Pointe

-Pointe is offered to students age 12 and older who have mastered the knowledge and technique of ballet and have the required strength to dance en pointe.
+Pointe is offered to students aged 12 and older who have mastered the knowledge and technique of ballet and have the required strength to dance en pointe.
 Fundamentals of correct en pointe technique are presented.
-Dress Code: Black leotard, pink tights, pointe shoes, hair in a bun.

-This high-energy class incorporates the latest street-style moves.
-Short routines are taught, covering a wide range of hip-hop styles, from hard-hitting to smooth choreography.
-This class is great for the student who just wants to come & have fun, as well as for the serious dancer looking to improve his/her hip-hop skills.
+High-energy class incorporates the latest street-style moves.
+Short combinations are taught, covering a wide range of hip-hop styles, from hard-hitting to smooth style choreography.

 Jazz

-Students study a broad range of jazz styles including Broadway, classical jazz and jazz funk, Class starts with proper stretching techniques to enhance strength & flexibility, followed by progressions, emphasizing turns, jumps, leaps, and kicks.
-Dancers learn a short piece of choreography each week.
+A broad range of jazz styles is introduced including Broadway, classical jazz and jazz funk.
+Class begins with a proper warm-up and stretching techniques to enhance strength & flexibility.
+Dancers learn a a short combination of choreography each week.

 Contemporary

-In terms of the focus of its technique, contemporary dance tends to utilize both the strong and controlled legwork of ballet and modern dance's stress on the torso, and also employs contact-release, floor work, fall and recovery, and improvisation characteristic of modern dance.
-Unpredictable changes in rhythm, speed, and direction are often used, as well.
-It sometimes also incorporates elements of non-western dance cultures such as elements from African dance including bent knees, or movements from the Japanese contemporary dance.
-At CODE this style of dance is combined with Lyrical style.
-Class starts with proper stretching techniques to enhance strength & flexibility.
+Focusing on technique, contemporary dance tends to utilize strong and controlled legwork of ballet and modern and includes contact-release, floor work, fall and recovery, and improvisation characteristic of modern dance.
+Unpredictable changes in rhythm, speed, and direction are often used.

 Class Placement